Guide to Visiting Sliding Rock Falls Near Brevard

 When Are There Lifeguards at Sliding Rock Falls?

-Lifeguards are present everyday from May 2-September 15.
-Restrooms are available seven days a week April 30-October 9, then weekends only October 15-30.
+Lifeguards are present everyday from Memorial Day to Labor Day.
+Restrooms are available seven days a week during this time.
 When there is no staff, there are no lifeguards and restrooms are closed.

 Sliding into Sliding Rock Falls